gipplab/LaCASt-Artifact/README.md

 ### 4.ii.
 Reproducing Translation Results

-If you have not installed Java 11 yet, please do so by
+If you have not installed Java 11 yet, please do so now by
 ```
 $ cd bin
 $ sudo ./java-installer.sh